Matsyir/pvp-performance-tracker/README.md

 This also is not 100% reliable, but it too should work in the vast majority of cases.
 This component is able to retrieve item stats dynamically, from cached wiki data, for the vast majority of relevant items.
 Some very obscure items won't have stats.
 One problem is bolts/ammo, we can't detect which are used, so there are configs to choose which ones are used for the estimations.
 Base spell damage also needs to be hardcoded based on animation, which is not completely possible since animations are shared between different spells.
 However, all other melee gear stats or general range/mage gear stats can be automatically retrieved.

 The damage calculations can be found all across [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/deserved-dps-tracker/src/main/java/com/pvpperformancetracker/PvpDamageCalc.java).
-Range Ammo Data is in [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/deserved-dps-tracker/src/main/java/com/pvpperformancetracker/RangeAmmoData.java)
+Range Ammo Data is in [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/deserved-dps-tracker/src/main/java/com/pvpperformancetracker/RangeAmmoData.java).

+**Stats are currently assumed for both the player and opponent**, using potted LMS stats: 118 Attack/Strength, 75 Defence, 112 Range, 99 Magic
 ### Supported Weapons (Deserved Damage)
 All weapon & gear stats are loaded dynamically.
-The exceptions to this are bolt/ammo stats, and base magic spell damage.
-Special attacks with damage or accuracy modifiers have to be manually hardcoded.
+The exceptions to this are stats for rings and ammo (bolts/arrows), and base magic spell damage.
+We can't detect what bolts/rings are used, and we must manually hardcode all base spell damage.
+Special attacks with damage or accuracy modifiers also have to be manually hardcoded.
-#### Melee - Here are supported special attacks:
+#### Melee - Supported special attacks:
 - Dragon Claws
 - Dragon Dagger
 - Armadyl Godsword
 - Vesta's Longsword
 - Statius' Warhammer

+#### Range: - Supported weapons/specs/ammo:
-#### Range: ammo is either specified in config, or assumed.
+Ammo is either specified in config, or assumed.
 LMS uses regular diamond bolts (e) even for ACB so that is default.
 Bolt specs assume no diary completion.
+Antifire potions & anti-dragon shields are never taken into account for dragonfire bolts, if chosen.
 - Rune Crossbow [config ammo]
 - Dragon Crossbow [config ammo]
 - Armadyl Crossbow (w/ spec) [config ammo]